hustonm/hustonm.github.io/_pages/writing.md

 title: "Writing"
 ---

-I am a former Astrobites author and an occasional freelance astronomy news writer.
+I was an Astrobites author during grad school and am now an occasional freelance astronomy news writer.

 My work can be found here: